rockmonkey4004/rockmonkey4004.github.io/_posts/2020-04-24-Roasted-Butternut-Squash.md

 featured-image: Blog/roasted-butternut-squash_iz8eds.jpg
 image: Blog/roasted-butternut-squash_iz8eds.jpg
 alt: Roasted Butternut Squash
-description: One of my all-time favorite side dishes is roasted butternut squash.
+description: Roasted butternut squash is one of my all-time favorite side dishes.
 Although, I sometimes opt for the already cubed butternut squash it is noticeably better if you buy it and chop it yourself.
 It’s worth the effort, trust me.
 I love to use any leftovers we have on salad, my favorite being my “Burger Up” house salad.
 tags: recipes paleo gluten-free egg-free favorite-recipes easy
 comments: true
 permalink: